Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Compactified configuration spaces

 For a subgraph $\Gamma' \subset \Gamma$, let $\Delta_{\Gamma'}$ denote the subset of $M^{V(\Gamma)}$ where all the vertices of $\Gamma'$ have collided, i.e.,

-We will now blow up $M^{V(\Gamma)}$ along the diagonal $\Delta_{\Gamma'}$ for every biconnected $\Gamma' \subset \Gamma$.
-We will perform these blowups in the following order.
-First, blow up all such diagonals which are minimal with respect to inclusion (in any order).
-Then blow up the remaining minimal diagonals (in any order), and so on, until all the 2-fold diagonals corresponding to edges and arcs of $\Gamma$ are blown up.
-We need to check that this is well defined; in other words, we must show that the diagonals which we blow up simultaneously are mutually transverse.
+We will blow up $X = M^{V(\Gamma)}$ along the diagonal $\Delta_{\Gamma'}$ for every biconnected $\Gamma' \subset \Gamma$.
+Recall that we consider both edges and arcs in our notion of biconnectedness (Definition \ref{BiconnectedBlocks}).
+We will perform these blowups in the following order: \begin{itemize} \item First, we blow up (in any order) all diagonals which are minimal with respect to inclusion among $\Delta_{\Gamma'}$ with $\Gamma'$ biconnected.
+Such a diagonal $\Delta_{\Gamma'}$ is minimal precisely if the subgraph $\Gamma'$ is maximal, i.e.~a block of $\Gamma$. \item Then we blow up (in any order) the remaining minimal diagonals $\Delta_{\Gamma''}$ with $\Gamma''$ biconnected.
+Such a diagonal $\Delta_{\Gamma''}$ corresponds to a maximal subgraph $\Gamma''$ among those properly contained in the subgraphs $\Gamma'$ for which $\Delta_{\Gamma'}$ has already been blown up. \item We continue this process until all the 2-fold diagonals corresponding to edges and arcs of $\Gamma$ are blown up. \end{itemize}